adaptyteam/adapty-docs/versioned_docs/version-3.0/sdk-installation-flutter.md

 | 2.10.1             | 2.1.2                |
 | 2.10.3             | 2.1.3                |

-## Install Adapty SDKs
+## Install Adapty SDK

-1. Add Adapty and AdaptyUI to your `pubspec.yaml` file:
+1. Add the Adapty and AdaptyUI modules to your `pubspec.yaml` file:

    ```yaml title="pubspec.yaml"
    dependencies: